Jim Roach (producer): Life and career

 Roach was born in Southern California, grew up in San Diego, and graduated from Westmont College in Santa Barbara, California with a Bachelor of Arts in Rhetoric and Communication Studies.
 While in college, he was heavily involved with music (despite dropping his music minor) and was in and out of several bands – most notably the Southern California punk rock group Tasty Snax, where he met and became bandmates with Dave "Phoenix" Farrell, who is now the bass player for the well-known multi-platinum band Linkin Park.

 In 2002, after Tasty Snax disbanded, Roach was approached (by two of his classmates, Benjamin Holsteen and Eric Palmquist) to play guitar on a demo for their new band called The Rosewood Fall.
 The Rosewood Fall recorded their demo in late 2002 and in 2003, the band signed with Linkin Park's own label Machine Shop Recordings.
 In May 2004, they released their Demonstrate EP.

 After being dropped from the label, Roach took a job as the touring drummer and music director for gold selling Geffen artist Hoku.
 Her success was widely recognized after her hit single "Perfect Day" made it in the feature film Legally Blonde.
 After years of touring with Hoku, he went on to produce her second album Listen Up.

 In 2005, Roach was drafted by EMI/Re:Think Records to play lead guitar on the road and in the studio with the band This World Fair out of Minneapolis.
 He stayed with the band for a stint of touring and for the making of their album at Sonic Ranch Studios in Texas.

 After several years of being on the road and in the studio as a drummer, bass player, guitar player, and songwriter for these major label groups, Roach resigned from his role as a working musician.
 In the fall of 2005, he shifted his attention to work exclusively in the studio with artists that were looking to hone their sound and songs.

-Having the unique experience of having spent years on the other side of the glass as a musician, Roach uses his ability to relate to what the artist is going through while recording towards his approach to making records.